JozefJarosciak/X1/Validator-Instructions_Testnet.md

 ## Requirements:
 - 🐧 Advanced or Expert Linux Knowledge (Ubuntu preferred)
-- ☁️ Access to a personal Ubuntu server or a cloud instance (like AWS Lightsail, used in this tutorial)
+- ☁️ Access to a personal Ubuntu server or an Ubuntu cloud instance
 - 🗣️ Access to Metamask